borodark/wsu/methods/project/README.md

 ### Moving focus to Arithmetic and Log Returns

+Arithmetic Return: is calculatec as the following:
+Rt = (Pt – Pt-1) / Pt-1 = Pt / Pt-1 – 1.
+Where: R: is the rate of return, t: time at which the return is calculated, Pt: the current price, Pt-1: the previous price.

+Log Return: is calculated as the follwing formula:
+Rt = log(Pt / Pt-1) = log(Pt) – log(Pt-1).
+We use logarithms to calculate the return.

 TODO Ali - write up the rules and formulas for returns

 #### Transform `Close` prices to `Returns`